moneysart/moneysart.github.io/README.md

 - Loop posts in `weekly/summary/` with `Liquid tags`
 - Update card format to showcase tools
 - Add section to explain calculation in tools
+- Add cross links between /home, /tools, /weekly, and their childern